alethena/Alethena-Shares-Token/README.md

 geth console --rinkeby

-on rinkeby use var InstructionToken = web3.eth.contract(abiArray) where for abiArray the "[]" needs to be included (see ABICopy file)
+On rinkeby use var InstructionToken = web3.eth.contract(abiArray) where for abiArray the "[]" needs to be included (see ABICopy file)

-Create and unlock user accounts, then go ahead with the commands as in the tests
+Create and unlock user accounts, then go ahead with the commands as in the tests.

 The ABI tells you what functions are available and how to use them.